ucsb-cs32/s21/_lab/lab02.md

 expect we will do this during your code review).

-Task 4: Testing - specific cases that must match output
+Task 4: Testing - implement the dataAQ class exactly as specified for testing
 -----------------------
-### (e.g. state with the youngest population)
+### specific cases that must match output (e.g. state with the youngest population)

-For the sake of testing please submit a solution to gradescope that matches the provided test cases.
-Specifically, this means your main code needs to be able to print out:
+For the sake of testing please implement a class that can aggregate data and print out results from specific queries, named <dataAQ>.
+See testStates.cpp for example of how this class will be used.
+Aain, the exact implementation is up to you, but your dataAQ class must support the following methods:

+//data aggregator and query for testing class dataAQ {
+  public:
+    dataAQ();
+    //function to aggregate the data - this CAN and SHOULD vary per student - depends on how they map void createStateData(std::vector<shared_ptr<demogData>> theData);
-The state with the youngest population (that is the state with the largest population of both those under 5 and under 18) and state  with most backelor's degrees.
+    //return the name of the state with the largest population under age 5 string youngestPop();

-Output should match:

-...
+    //return the name of the state with the largest population under age 18 string teenPop();
+    //return the name of the state with the largest population over age 65 string wisePop();
+    //return the name of the state with the largest population who did not finish high school string underServeHS();
+    //return the name of the state with the largest population who completed college string collegeGrads();

+    //additional methods AND data to support above methods.
+You are allowed for data to be public ...
+ }

+Again, see testStates.cpp for the use of the dataAQ class to test your implementation.